Garcia's 10th-inning HR lifts Nationals over Rays | Sports-Games

 Garcia's 10th-inning HR lifts Nationals over Rays

-Kyle McGowin fanned the side in the bottom of the 10th to earn his first save in place of closer Daniel Hudson (2-2), who blew his fifth save this season with two outs in the ninth.
-The two-run home run accounted for the first runs and just fifth hit Anderson had given up in 15 appearances.
+Kyle McGowin fanned the side in the bottom of the 10th to earn his first save in relief of closer Daniel Hudson (2-2), who blew his fifth save this season with two outs in the ninth.
+The two-run home run accounted for the first run and just fifth hit Anderson has given up in 15 appearances.
+He was charged only one run baserunners who score after leading off an extra inning on second base do not count as an earned run for the pitcher.

-Regular starter Josh Fleming relieved opener Pete Fairbanks and worked the bulk of the game by going 3 2/3 shutout innings and getting nine of his 11 outs on grounders for the Rays.
+Pete Fairbanks served as the Rays' opener and gave up one hit and no runs in one inning.
+Ryan Thompson got one out and gave up two hits in the second, then Pete Fairbanks came in and threw 3 2/3 shutout innings -- the longest outing of the seven Tampa Bay pitchers.
+He got nine of his 11 outs on grounders.
 Washington's Austin Voth turned in his best start since Aug.
 8 by working five frames, allowing one run on four hits and fanning six.

 Asdrubal Cabrera hit a two-run homer for Nationals (18-29), who won the season series 3-1 from the first-place Rays (31-18).
 Right fielder Adam Eaton nearly made a spectacular diving catch in the second and was replaced by Josh Harrison in the fourth, but no update on his condition was announced.